dflores23/Super-Heros/README.md

-diplays information about super heros such as:
+display information about random super heros such as:

 * Name
 * Gender